 It’s true.
 Sometimes an off-the-shelf program is precisely what you might need for foundational purposes.
 If speed of implementation is the priority, you purchase the off-the-shelf.
 As you know, that often means just checking the box.
 And sometimes that’s ok.

 And, for many training needs, it’s crystal clear that custom training is the right—if not, the only—solution.
 Examples include launching a new product, implementing a new system, or developing new hire training—all of which must focus on company-specific business outcomes, policies, processes, roles, and metrics.
 Off the shelf programs could never efficiently address these specific learning needs.

 Sometimes the solution is to build a 100% custom program that blends culture, process, and core competencies from the start, though that’s one option.
 You could also develop a few custom modules to augment an off the shelf course, adding case studies or real-life scenarios.
 In a blended learning program, the off the shelf modules could be part of a flipped classroom approach in which learner’s complete general awareness modules independently before an in-person practicum.

 Regardless of your need, for a transformational experience, you will need to engage a learner's heart, head, and hands, which requires customization.
 Effective learning starts by helping the learner discover why the knowledge or skill they’re being taught makes a difference and understand, cognitively, their role.
 Then, with that buy-in, you can dig into the how.
 If your key challenge is to see results measured on engagement, satisfaction, transfer of learning, and proficiency, then you’ll want to consider a custom solution.
 If that’s the route you take, prepare for an enlightening experience.

 Haven't done your needs assessment yet?
-Let us help with this guide to 21 Essential Questions For Scoping A Learning Project.
+Let us help with this toolkit of usable templates.